tuura/process-mining/README.md

 ## Building, testing and running with Cabal

-You can build the library and PGminer using Cabal.
+You can build the library and executables using Cabal.
 We intend to release the sources on Hackage in the near future.

 ### Build